jjeffery/VProj/readme.md

 The following steps outline how this utility converts the solution from .NET 4.0 to .NET 3.5

+Changes to the solution file (eg `MyProject.sln`):

-1. Load the solution file and discard any projects that are not C# projects, and that do not have
+1. Load the solution file and discard any projects that are not C# projects, and any C# projects that do not have the `NET40` compile constant defined for all configurations.

+2. For each of the remaining projects:

+* Rename project by adding ".Net35" to the end, eg `MyProject` becomes `MyProject.Net35`
+* Rename project file.
+So `src\MyProject.csproj` would become `src\MyProject.Net35.csproj`.
+* Generate a new Project Guid for the project.

+3. Update project dependencies to reflect project guid changes.

+4. Rename and save.
+So `MyProject.sln` would be saved to `MyProject.Net35.sln`.

+Changes to each project file:

+1. Name changed and Guid changed as per above.

+2. Remove compile constants `NET40`, `NET40_CLIENT`.

+3. Add compile constant `NET35`

+4. Remove reference assemblies that are .NET 4.0 only.
+Currently this is `Microsoft.CSharp`, but there may be others.

+5. Change project references to reflect change of Guids and change of names.

+6. Change assembly references.
+This uses the nuget convention.
+If the assembly hint contains `net40` or `net40-client`, then look for a matching assembly in the associated `net35` directory.

+7. Change the target framework version to v3.5.

+8. Clear the target framework profile (ie if it is `Client` then it is changed to be empty).